yingweiwo

 Pharmacodynamics

-Lactitol helps to facilitate bowel movements by drawing water into the gastrointestinal tract.
-The oral administration of lactitol may reduce the absorption of concomitant medications - other oral medications should be administered at least 2 hours before or 2 hours after lactitol.
+Lactitol promotes intestinal motility by absorbing water in the gastrointestinal tract.
+Oral lactitol may reduce the absorption of concomitant medications—other oral medications should be taken at least 2 hours before or at least 2 hours after taking lactitol.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.